-The Parks/Salyer Property is an advanced exploration stage asset included in the 2024 MRE as noted below.
+Within the Project, the Parks/Salyer Property deposit is an advanced exploration stage asset included in the 2024 MRE as noted below.
 The 2024 PEA includes both the Cactus Property deposits and the Parks/Salyer Property deposit using a heap leaching and SXEW process methodology on the oxides, enriched and primary material at recoveries of 92%, 86% and 25%, respectively, for an average overall recovery of 73%.
 Over the 2024 PEA conceptual mine plan, Parks/Salyer contributes significantly over the first 20 years of the Project, and comprises 69% of the 889 million short tons processed from the Project.
-The leachability of the primary sulphides is currently being tested, both conventionally and with Nuton technology, and may form the basis of further project upside.
+The leachability of the primary sulphides is currently being tested, both conventionally and with NutonTM technology, and may form the basis of further Project upside.